meelgroup/approxmc/README.md

 [appmc] FINISHED ApproxMC T: 0.04 s
 [appmc] Number of solutions is: 48 x 2^1
 ```
-ApproxMC reports that have approximately `96 (=48*2)` solutions to the CNF's independent support.
+ApproxMC reports that we have approximately `96 (=48*2)` solutions to the CNF's independent support.
 This is because for variables 3 and 4 we have banned the `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

 ### Independent Set
 While you may be intereted in counting the number of solutions to a CNF formula, not all variables are necessary to specify the solution space.
 For example, it may be the case that every solution can be specified by assignment to just a subset of variables.
 For exmaple, consider the formula